 Sub principles Demonstrated by Developing the entity's capacity The Council participated in an independent peer review during 2017/18.
 Recommendations from this review have been accepted and work is underway to implement the recommendations made.
 A follow up on the recommendations made is being prepared during 2019/20.
 The Council, where possible, collaborates with other authorities to share information and best practice, e.g. Hampshire &amp; Isle of Wight Chief Executive group and subsequent groups.
 Service reviews are being carried out by the newly constituted corporate leadership team, to ensure that services are best placed to meet the overall objectives of the Council.
-Arrangements are in place to ensure staff have the appropriate skills, knowledge, resources and support to fulfil their roles and responsibilities and are able to update their knowledge on a continuing basis e.g. CPD through attendance at seminars/conferences, training courses etc. Development reviews are carried out annually.
+Developing the capability of the entity's leadership and other individuals Arrangements are in place to ensure staff have the appropriate skills, knowledge, resources and support to fulfil their roles and responsibilities and are able to update their knowledge on a continuing basis e.g. Continuous Professional Development (CPD) through attendance at seminars/conferences, training courses etc. Development reviews are carried out annually.
 Within these reviews, training needs are identified and communicated to HR in order to ensure individuals are provided with the training they require for their role and identify any Council wide training which may be required.
 The Council has engaged in 'learning at work week', which has been carried out virtually during the Covid-19 pandemic and will be carried out again later in the year.
-Developing the The Council has adopted a Behaviours Framework, which sets out the attitudes and behaviours expected from staff.
-The framework sets out seven behaviours Customer First, excellence in service delivery, productive and efficient, commercial modernisation, leadership and invest in people. capability of the entity's leadership The Council is providing leadership programmes and apprenticeship leadership programmes to support the continued professional development of staff. and other individuals The Council has introduced an Employee Assistance Programme to support health and wellbeing.
+The Council has adopted a Behaviours Framework, which sets out the attitudes and behaviours expected from staff.
+The framework sets out seven behaviours; Customer First, excellence in service delivery, productive and efficient, commercial, modernisation, leadership and invest in people.
+The Council has introduced an Employee Assistance Programme to support health and wellbeing.
 Training courses are also offered for example a recent mental health awareness course through the Council's Occupational Health provider.
 Wellbeing weeks have also been introduced encouraging staff to participate.
 This has also been carried out 'virtually' during the current Covid-19 pandemic.
 Yammer has been introduced to promote staff working and includes learning and development elements.
-The Council's constitution defines the statutory and distinctive roles of the Leader and other Councillors and sets out to who decision making powers are delegated to.
-The Member Development Group maintains a programme for Member training and development and the Council has secured the Charter for Member Development managed by South East Employers.
-Re-accreditation was achieved in March 2020.
-Furthermore, specific training has been provided by South East Employers to the Overview and Scrutiny Committee on effective scrutiny.
+The Member Development Group maintains a programme for Member training and development and the Council has secured the Charter for Member training and development and the Council has been provided by South East Employers to the Overview and Scrutiny Committee on effective scrutiny.